IsaacOpio/Bos-taurus-Bioinformatics-RNAseq-Pipeline/README.md

 # Msc-Bioinformatics-Highthroughput-Pipeline

-Expression profiling by high throughput sequencing: RNA-seq of longissimus dorsi muscles in Japanese black (Wagyu) and Chinese Red Steppes cattle
+Variant calling by high throughput sequencing: RNA-seq of longissimus dorsi muscles in Japanese black (Wagyu) and Chinese Red Steppes cattle
-You are provided RNAseq samples from two cattle breeds.
+We have RNAseq samples from two cattle breeds.
 The FASTQs were sampled from larger files using seqtk and the reference genome contains five chromosomes.
 This was done so that the computations can be run on a laptop.

+Data source

+The names of the repository/repositories and accession number(s) can be found at: https://www.ncbi.nlm.nih.gov/genbank/

 **Project description**